Saisho-in Temple Five-Storied Pagoda

 - Infant friendly

-- Yes (Grounds are possible)
+- Possible (Grounds is possible)

 Information Sources: NAVITIME JAPAN